Eloise & Co.

 Mixing cowboy ballads, driving fiddle tunes, even a few lullabies and love songs, The Horsenecks (multi-instrumentalists Gabrielle Macrae and Barry Southern) take listeners on an old-time journey through the heart of American roots music.
-In The West launches June 27, 2025.
+In The West launched in June 2025.

 Eli West is no longer the brilliant young musician.
 With two solo CDs and another three with Cahalen Morrison behind him, with The Shape of a Sway he’s become the master folk troubadour he was destined to be, and we’re all the richer for it.
-The recording’s release: July 11, 2025.
+The recording’ dropped in July 2025.

 Rakish